 If you are not a current member of STP, visit our Join page.
 We welcome anyone interested in the teaching of psychology.

-For all positions, STP encourages applications and nominations from colleagues who are from underrepresented groups and have diverse backgrounds and experiences.
+Consistent with our Mission Statement and the Statement on Addressing Systemic Racism and Inequity in STP, we encourage applications from colleagues who are from underrepresented groups and have diverse backgrounds and experiences.

 Current Service Opportunities in STP (Deadline):

 Call for Chapter Authors: STP E-book on Integrating Ethics Across the Undergraduate Psychology Curriculum (Deadline: March 31, 2023)

 Members, Mentorship of Teachers Awards Committee (Deadline: May 1, 2023)